eduvpn/documentation/DEVELOPMENT_SETUP.md

     $ php bin/server-config.php --profile internet --generate

-The configuration is stored in the `openvpn-config` folder.
+The configuration will be stored in the `openvpn-config` folder.

 # Testing